Our guide to Payroll in the Cayman Islands

 Once your company is registered, you can set up your payroll system:

-- Payroll Tax Registration: Although there is no income tax, you must register for payroll tax with the Cayman Islands Tax Information Authority
+- Tax Registration: Although there is no income tax, certain entities, particularly financial institutions, must register with the Cayman Islands Tax Information Authority

 - Payroll Cycle: Establish a consistent pay cycle, which is crucial for maintaining employee satisfaction and compliance